‘I want a future’: Global youth protests urge climate action

 “It’s such a victory,” Thunberg told The Associated Press in an interview in New York.
 “I would never have predicted or believed that this was going to happen, and so fast — and only in 15 months.”

-Thunberg is expected to participate in a U.N.
+Thunberg spoke at a rally later Friday and was expected to participate in a U.N.
 Youth Climate Summit on Saturday and speak at the U.N.
 Climate Action Summit with global leaders on Monday.

 “They have this opportunity to do something, and they should take that,” she said.
 “And otherwise, they should feel ashamed.”